Who We Are

 THE LACK OF SUSTAINABLE FARMING SKILLS

+The dry, Sub-Saharan climate of Southern Africa leaves rural communities struggling to keep crops healthy and viable throughout the year.
+Many communities practice survival gardening: planting crops year-round so that they have enough to provide for themselves and their families.
 The lack of access to sustainable food is one of the most urgent world emergencies.
 People in Southern Africa are some of the most disadvantaged regarding farming skills and sustainable agriculture.

 STEPS TO SUSTAINABILITY

 When the team at Intuba evaluates the individual community projects, we consider the many variables each community and country offers.
-Our overarching goal for each project is to establish a self-sustainable community that can take on the many variables that living in a Sub-saharan climate offers.
+Our overarching goal for each project is to establish a self-sustainable community that can take on the many variables that living in a Sub-Saharan climate offers.
 We want the communities in which we work to grow and thrive!

 Our goal for every community project has the following components in each, with variables added depending on the specific community needs and challenges: